 Premises should ensure that appropriate systems and procedures are in place to ensure the exclusion of those persons who have requested to be excluded as well as under 18s (where appropriate).
-This should include a 'Think 21' scheme with acceptable ID limited to either a photo driving licence, passport or PASS accredited proof-of-age scheme.
+This should include, at minimum, a "Challenge Think 21" scheme with acceptable ID limited to either a photo driving licence, passport or PASS accredited proof-of-age scheme.
 Prominent signage at all entrances should indicate this requirement.
 We would encourage easily visible exit signs and large clock faces to be placed so that visitors do not lose track of time